 Upscale is just one facet of the burgeoning field of glamorous camping.
 The options range from eco lodges, Bedouin-style khan tents and yurts to just about anything else you can dream up that will offer comfortable accommodation close to nature, or more elaborate activity and sensory-based experiences than you’d get from traditional camping.
 What they all have in common is style, sensible comfort, and amenities.

-Eco lodges like Desert Days in Tzukim in the western Negev and on Kibbutz Lotan in the Arava Valley of the eastern Negev take the concept beyond comfort and feeling at one with nature.
+Eco lodges like Desert Days in Tzukim and on Kibbutz Lotan in the Arava Valley of the eastern Negev take the concept beyond comfort and feeling at one with nature.
 On Lotan, you have the option to learn about eco-sustainability through building, organic gardening and even composting courses.